You're Invited to Geneva's First Fundraiser

 Geneva, Dockpo and Susie

-A couple things to report:
+---A couple things to report:

 Through the generous donation of a gift card to LL Bean, I was able to purchase the shoes needed for the Tibetan climate; they are Keen, waterproof, and high support trail shoes that will certainly play a big part in my personal health and well-being while abroad.
-Thank you, Captain Ric Diaz, for your supp
+Thank you, Captain Ric Diaz, for your support!

 The Curtis Memorial Library is currently compiling books to send to Tibet, and have invited me to talk with a Library volunteer to get the basics on book repair.
 They will be sending along a couple mending essentials so that the books will be kept in good condition for as long as possible.
 CML has also donated $100 towards the shipping and handling costs of sending books to Tibet; it's up to me and volunteers to raise the other approx $150-$200.